BDenizKoca/nimea/en/wiki/gods-religions/valtoni.md

 # Valtoni

+## Faith Details

+Name: Valtoni

 Domain: Luck, Fortune, Chance

 Symbol: A coin in the air; a gold wheel with a missing tooth

+## Architecture & Symbolism

-Gambling halls, dueling grounds, and crossroads are his shrines.
+Gambling halls, dueling grounds, and crossroads are his shrines; symbols are spinning coins and broken-tooth wheels.